-Humans need to be scientifically profiled, so the colours and tones which create balance and harmony and those which create discord can be determined.
+Humans need to be scientifically profiled so the colours and tones which create balance and harmony, and those which create discord, can be determined.

 To scientifically profile human colouring for the purpose of understanding which colours match which colour characteristics, a number of challenges need to be overcome.

-Artificial intelligence is required for full human automation, palette and profile functionality, practical and commercial applications at home, online or in-store and third party platform integration.
+Artificial intelligence is required for full human automation, palette and profile functionality, practical and commercial applications at home, online or in-store and third-party platform integration.

-A human colour classification method must be based on the same colour principles which are used across the globe by artists, designers, education and business, to classify, identify and match colour.
+A human colour classification method must be based on the same colour principles which are used across the globe by artists, designers, education and business to classify, identify and match colour.

-The three elements of hue, value and chroma referred to within the system as colour qualities, are used to analyse and classify human colour characteristics, create personalised colour palettes and identify which reflecting colours, tones and contrasts harmonise.
-Hue identifies the colour; value identifies lightness through to darkness and chroma identifies the level of characteristic clearness or saturation.
+The three elements of hue, value and chroma, referred to within the system as ‘colour qualities’, are used to analyse and classify human colour characteristics, create personalised colour palettes and identify which reflecting colours, tones and contrasts harmonise.
+Hue identifies the colour; value identifies lightness through to darkness; and chroma identifies the level of characteristic clearness or saturation.

 The colour qualities from each colour score are graded and described as either dominant, moderate or recessive.
-This means that within human skin, hair and eyes, each colour quality can be measured as to the influence it has over the other colour qualities and the influence, each colour quality has over colour harmony.
+The graded skin, hair and eye descriptions are combined, together with the dynamic contrast between each colour characteristic, to name a person’s abstract colour expression and profile.

-The personalised colour palettes include colours and neutrals which provide optimal balance and harmony and a broader range of colours and neutrals which complement and coordinate with the optimum colours and provide moderate balance and harmony with a person’s colour characteristics.
+The personalised colour palettes include colours and neutrals which provide optimal balance and harmony, and a broader range of colours and neutrals which complement and coordinate with the optimum colours and provide moderate balance and harmony with a person’s colour characteristics.

 The group of colour tones which provide optimal colour harmony can be identified as a ‘Colour Constellation’.
 They are most often centred around the colours and tones of a person’s skin, hair and eyes.
-There may be more than one colour constellations on a person’s colour palette.
+There may be more than one colour constellation on a person’s colour palette.

 Most often the colours within an individual’s colour constellation are of a similar value and level of saturation as their colour characteristics.
-These colours may find a direct connection with the eyes or hair tone, have the ability to complement a person’s natural colouring, and tie all three characteristics together and, most importantly, be seen as one with the individual.
+These colours may find a direct connection with the eyes or hair tone, have the ability to complement a person’s natural colouring and tie all three characteristics together and, most importantly, be seen as one with the individual.

-A personalised colour palette won’t change throughout a person’s life however, considering a unique colour constellation is determined by the colour of an individual’s skin, hair, eyes and the contrast between them, a colour constellation will change as the colour characteristics are digitally updated in the colorDNA system.
+A personalised colour palette won’t change throughout a person’s life; however, considering a unique colour constellation is determined by the colour of an individual’s skin, hair, eyes and the contrast between them, a colour constellation will change as the colour characteristics are digitally updated in the colorDNA system.

 Contemporary lifestyle choices can change the colour of skin pigmentation enough to affect how the skin reacts to colour, sometimes producing subtle changes to personal colour harmony.